mager19/somelinks/README.md

 - [React Hook Form](https://www.react-hook-form.com/) : Forms
 - [Placejs](https://placeholderjs.com/) : Place imgs js
 - [Lightgallery](https://www.lightgalleryjs.com/) : A lightweight, modular, JavaScript image and video lightbox gallery
+- [Page Find](https://pagefind.app/) : Pagefind is a fully static search library that aims to perform well on large sites, while using as little of your users’ bandwidth as possible, and without hosting any infrastructure.

 ## Utils